 When I started to put the unit together a bit more, then I realised that it might be better to have an I2C sensor on the PCB, rather than a 1-wire unit.
 I’m already implementing I2C, so why not use this for the temperature sensor.
 I found the LM75B from NXP.
 This is a low cost I2C temperature sensor, designed for device temperature monitoring.
 It’s not amazingly accurate for a direct value, but good for relative change.
 As long as we can calibrate for this then it should be OK?
 The PCB design will have one of these IC’s onboard, connected to the I2C bus.

 The sensors given here are very sensitive and are likely to be overloaded with too much irradiance.
 We want the sensor to work in a ‘linear’ region where the output is proportional to the irradiance.
 Most commercial sensors have diffusers in order to reduce the light reaching the sensor.
 I read that this is usually made form a standard thickness PTFE, so I ordered some samples on different thickness PTFE (0.25, 0.5 and 1mm).
 I built a small enclosure to house the prototype sensor and found that the 1mm PTFE reduced the output quite well, although it still reached saturation (in my case, hit the maximum of the op-amp output) with a very bright light close to the sensor (in the region of > 2000W/m2).
-I want a sensor that can read 0-2000W/m2 range (typical outdoor irradiance values).
+I want a sensor that can read 0-2000W/m2 range (typical outdoor irradiance values of up to 1300).
 I will mess around with the PTFE thickness when moving forwards with the prototype.

 One note here: Do NOT cut PTFE on your laser cutter.
 It will release fluorine gas which is highly poisonous.
 I cut my sample down to size with a knife and drill.
 I will look to CNC these if I need to make lots.